drone29a/mob/README.markdown

 Mob has two-levels of work distribution: mobs and workers.

-A mob is an indivual node in a mob network and communicates with other nodes by exchanging messages.
-Any JVM process may be a mob.
+Mobs have jobqueues from which pools of workers reserve jobs.
+Jobs may be sent to a mob through mob.jobqueue/put as well as a network interface (not implemented).

 Workers are threads running inside a node that process job requests.

-Mob networks are formed dynamically by member nodes using a gossip protocol to exchange network membership information.

-Each mob has a (soon to be persistable) message queue that stores received job messages and maintenance commands.
+Each mob has a message queue that stores received job messages and maintenance commands.

 Mob aims to handle failure gracefully and allow quick and easy recovery.